 6. We promote health and well-being messages and activities to staff.
 We support national health and well-being campaigns such as no smoking day and world mental health day via our staff intranet pages.
 At some sites we also provide physical activity classes for staff such as dance, pilates, yoga and tai chi.
 We also deliver staff health and well-being events at Trust locations where staff are able to have their blood pressure taken, chat to the Occupational Health Team and Dietitians and access health and well-being information.

 7. Simulation suite – you will have the opportunity to take part using the Simulation Suite with other health students during your training.

-8. We are an organisation that supports education and career development, we offer Preceptorship and CPD Courses in conjunction with Plymouth University as our educational partner organisation.
+8. We are an organisation that supports education and career development, we offer Preceptorship and CPD Courses in conjunction with the University of Plymouth as our educational partner organisation.

 9. We offer flexible rotational 18 month substantive posts for newly qualified nurses as well as those in specific clinical areas.

-10. The Trust is involved in a variety of Pilot topics such as the electronic OARS pilot with Plymouth University starting in January 2017.
+10. The Trust is involved in a variety of pilot topics such as the electronic OARS pilot with the University of Plymouth which started in January 2017.